Complete Idiot's Guide to Getting Organized

 Don't rush!
 Molds release best when the soap is thoroughly cooled.
 Removing soaps too early can cause stress marks in clear bars.
 In hot weather, do put cooling soap molds in the refrigerator to make unmolding easier.
 Never freeze soap, either!

 Soap is soap, and dishwasher detergent is detergent, and never the twain should meet.
-Soak soap-making equipment and remove soap residue completely before placing in the dishwasher.
+Soak soap-making equipment in water and remove soap residue completely before placing in the dishwasher.

 Soap residue in the dishwasher can cause excessive sudsing, suds lock and flooding.
 [Go on ... ask me how I know!]